example42/puppet-tp/README.md

   - Out of the box and easily expandable support for most common Operating Systems

   - Modular data source design.
-Support for an easily growing [set of applications](https://github.com/example42/puppet-tpdata/tree/master/data) via the companion ```tpdata``` module.
+Support for an easily growing [set of applications](https://github.com/example42/puppet-tp/tree/master/data).

   - Smooth coexistence with any existing Puppet modules setup: you decide what to manage